The London Clinic for Psychoanalysis opens on 6th May, Freud’s 70th birthday.

 Emilie and Leo Pick, Klein’s sister and brother-in-law, arrive in England as refugees from Nazi-annexed Vienna.
 They move into a flat around the corner from Klein.

 Sigmund and Anna Freud flee Vienna after the Nazis invade Austria in March.
 They arrive in London on 6th June.
 They are just a couple of a flood of refugee psychoanalysts fleeing Nazi Germany and Austria.
-The British Society is thus changed out of recognition.
+The effect this influx has on the British Psychoanalytical Society is profound.

 On the night of 9th-10th November, Nazi supporters and SA stormtroopers vandalise and destroy Jewish shops and synagogues across Germany and Austria, killing, beating and arresting Jews.
 This horrific pogrom will become known as Kristallnacht (‘Night of Broken Glass’).